Autodesk/LiveLink/doc/build.md

 ### **6. How To Run Unit Tests**
 Unit tests can be found in the "*test*" folder.

-As an example, here is how to run the tests using the Maya 2022 Unreal Engine 4.27.2 plugin:
+As an example, here is how to run the tests using the Maya 2022 Unreal Engine plugin:
 ```
-rem Testing the Unreal Engine 4.27.2 plugin
-set UNITTEST_UNREAL_VERSION=4_27

 rem Set the Maya Version to use
 set MAYA_VERSION=2022